No visible progress yet on key day for final Brexit deal

 “I would say he is very gloomy, and obviously very cautious about the ability to make progress today,” Coveney told Irish broadcaster RTE.

-British Prime Minister Boris Johnson and EU Commission chief Ursula von der Leyen are due to speak by phone Monday evening for the second time in barely 48 hours, to decide whether to pull the plug on talks — a decision that could cost hundreds of thousands of jobs on both sides and disrupt cross-Channel trade for years to come.
+British Prime Minister Boris Johnson and EU Commission chief Ursula von der Leyen are due to speak by phone at 1600 GMT (11 a.m.
+EST) Monday for the second time in 48 hours, to decide whether to pull the plug on talks — a decision that could cost hundreds of thousands of jobs on both sides and disrupt cross-Channel trade for years to come.

 One official from an EU nation said “the difficulties persist” over the legal oversight of any trade deal and standards of fair play that the U.K. needs to meet to be able to export in the EU.
 On fisheries too, a lot of work remains, said the official, who spoke on condition of anonymity because the talks were ongoing.